rodrigarc/RSV-NP-repertoire/README.md

 ## Plots and code
 All the plots and code used to generate them are available in a comprehensive `Rmarkdown` file available in this repository.

-Please [click here](https://rodrigarc.github.io/RSV-NP-repertoire/results/lab_book/rsv_clonotype_analysis.html) to access all the analysis and results performed for this project rendered in `html`.
+Please [click HERE](https://rodrigarc.github.io/RSV-NP-repertoire/results/lab_book/rsv_clonotype_analysis.html) to access the website containing all the analysis and results performed for this project.

 ## Reproducibility
-- All the bioinformatics analysis performed by Rodrigo Arcoverde can be reproduced using a `conda` environment
+- All the bioinformatics analysis performed by Rodrigo Arcoverde can be reproduced using a `mamba` or `conda` environment

 ```
 # download the entire zenodo repository